-- 15.2.4.2.
-The Ethics Committee shall: - a) consist of a chairperson appointed by the Congress upon proposal of the Council and at least five (5) other members appointed by the Council upon proposal of the chairperson, subject to confirmation by the Congress.
-The terms of the chairperson and the members of the Ethics Committee shall be four (4) years with the possibility of re-election for two (2) more terms. - b) ensure that the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions are being respected; - c) advise on how to avoid or resolve conflicts of interest; - hear and adjudicate cases relating to alleged breaches of the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions; and - e) recommend further measures for the application and amendment of the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions. - 15.2.5.
-The Nomination and Remuneration Committee - 15.2.5.1.
-The Nomination and Remuneration Committee shall assist the Council in matters related to the appointment and compensation of the President, the Council Members and the Secretary General. - 15.2.5.2.
-The Nomination and Remuneration Committee shall: - a) issue and enforce the Election Qualification Criteria for the election of the President and the Council Members and decide on any matter in relation to eligibility and campaign conduct by a Candidate; - b) review the compensation scheme of the President and the Secretary General; and - c) provide an annual activity report to the Congress. - 15.2.6.
-The Environmental, Social and Corporate Governance (ESG) Committee - 15.2.6.1.
-The ESG Committee shall assess, measure and compare the FIS' ESG performance with respect to all its activities. - 15.2.6.2.
-The ESG Committee shall perform an ongoing review of existing rules and policies, in relations to the themes sustainability, environment, social and good governance, and make recommendations for additional rules and policies. - 15.2.6.3.
+14.2.4.2.
+The Ethics Committee shall:

+- a) consist of a chairperson appointed by the Congress upon proposal of the Council and at least five (5) other members appointed by the Council upon proposal of the chairperson, subject to confirmation by the Congress.
+The terms of the chairperson and the members of the Ethics Committee shall be four (4) years with the possibility of re-election for two (2) more terms. - b) ensure that the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions are being respected; - c) advise on how to avoid or resolve conflicts of interest;

+- hear and adjudicate cases relating to alleged breaches of the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions; and - recommend further measures for the application and amendment of the Universal Code of Ethics and the FIS Rules on the Prevention of the Manipulation of Competitions.

+14.2.5.
+The Nomination and Remuneration Committee

+- 14.2.5.1.
+The Nomination and Remuneration Committee shall assist the Council in matters related to the appointment and compensation of the President, the Council Members and the Secretary General. - 14.2.5.2.
+The Nomination and Remuneration Committee shall: - a) issue and enforce the Election Qualification Criteria for the election of the President and the Council Members and decide on any matter in relation to eligibility and campaign conduct by a Candidate; - b) review the compensation scheme of the President and the Secretary General; - periodic review of Policies governing recruitment, training and remuneration; and - d) inform the Council regarding activities and provide an annual activity report to the Congress. - 14.2.5.3.
+The President is not a member of the Nomination and Remuneration Committee. - 14.2.6.
+The Environmental, Social and Corporate Governance (ESG) Committee - 14.2.6.1.
+The ESG Committee shall assess, measure and compare the FIS' ESG performance with respect to all its activities. - 14.2.6.2.
+The ESG Committee shall perform an ongoing review of existing rules and policies, in relations to the themes sustainability, environment, social and good governance, and make recommendations for additional rules and policies. - 14.2.6.3.
 The President shall be an ex officio member of the ESG Committee.

-15.2.7.
+14.2.7.
 The Strategic Planning Committee

-- 15.2.7.1.
-The Strategic Planning Committee shall be responsible for the FIS's rolling five (5) year strategic plan, which shall be updated annually. - 15.2.7.2.
-The strategic plan shall incorporate all aspects of the objectives of FIS as an organisation. - 15.2.7.3.
-The Strategic Planning Committee shall seek the approval by the Council of the strategic plan. - 15.2.7.4.
-The Strategic Planning Committee shall report annually to the Congress on its contents and shall publish a summary version annually. - 15.2.7.5.
+- 14.2.7.1.
+The Strategic Planning Committee shall be responsible for the FIS's rolling five (5) year strategic plan, which shall be updated annually. - 14.2.7.2.
+The strategic plan shall incorporate all aspects of the objectives of FIS as an organisation.

+- 14.2.7.3.
+The Strategic Planning Committee shall seek the approval by the Council of the strategic plan. - 14.2.7.4.
+The Strategic Planning Committee shall report annually to the Congress on its contents and shall publish a summary version annually. - 14.2.7.5.
 The President and the Secretary General shall be ex officio members of the Strategic Planning Committee.

-15.3.
+14.3.
 The Expert Committees